SCons/scons/testing/framework/test-framework.rst

 In general, no change goes into SCons unless it has one or more new or modified tests that demonstrably exercise the bug being fixed or the feature being added.
-There are exceptions to this guideline, but they should be just that, ''exceptions''.
+There are exceptions to this guideline, but they should be just that, *exceptions*.
 When in doubt, make sure it's tested.

 Test Organization